The Inertia Gear Editor

 Best Puffer Jackets Jones Pockets

-If you’re spending 200+ on a jacket, it’s worth taking a second to decide what features matter to you, and how you plan on using the jacket.
-Packability is a big one, if you’re looking for a puffer for any sort of technical application like backpacking or backcountry skiing where space in your pack matters, you’re going to want a jacket that packs down.
-Pockets are another consideration, I’m a huge fan of jackets with internal drop-in pockets for stashing hats and other items, but that’s certainly not a deal-breaker for everyone.
+Pockets are another consideration.
+We’re huge fans of jackets with internal drop-in pockets for stashing hats and other items, but that’s certainly not a deal-breaker for everyone.
 Skiers and snowboarders probably don’t care about hoods, and might explicitly be looking for a jacket without one for easy layering under a shell, but campers, climbers who will be standing and belaying, as well as those looking for an around-town puffer jacket, will certainly appreciate the uptick in warmth a hood provides.

-outerknown puffer
+puffer jackets

-The Best Women's Puffer Jackets for Surfers
+The Best Women's Puffer Jackets of 2024/2025

 Winter outdoors activities require insulation, and puffer jackets provide lightweight warmth and a bit of style, too.
 Here are our top picks for insulated puffy jackets, both down and synthetic.
 Read more…